-Osteoarthritis, sometimes called degenerative joint disease or osteoarthrosis, is the most common form of arthritis.
-Osteoarthritis occurs when cartilage in your joints wears down over time.
-Osteoarthritis can affect any joint in your body, though it most commonly affects joints in the hands, hips, knees and spine.
-Osteoarthritis typically affects just one joint, though in some cases, such as with finger arthritis, several joints can be affected.
+Osteoarthritis, also called degenerative joint disease or osteoarthritis, is the most common type of arthritis.
+It occurs as the cartilage in your joints wears down over time.
+Any joint can be susceptible to osteoarthirits, but most commonly affected by it are the joints in hands, hips, knees and spines.
+Customarily, osteoarthritis affects only one joint, but exceptionally in finger arthritis for it is likely to affect multiple joints.

-Osteoarthritis occurs when the cartilage that cushions the ends of bones in the joints deteriorates over time.
-The smooth surface of the cartilage becomes rough, causing irritation.
-Eventually, if the cartilage wears down completely, what remains is bone rubbing on bone causing the ends of your bones to become damaged and the joints to become painful.
+Osteoarthritis results from the gradual deterioration of the cartilage that cushions the ends of bones in joints.
+The smooth surface of the cartilage becomes rough and thereby causing irritation.
+When the cartilage becomes so thin from wearing out, the bones of the joint will rub with one another.
+The bones will become damaged and painful.

-It isn't clear what causes osteoarthritis in most cases.
-Researchers suspect that it's a combination of factors, including being overweight, the aging process, joint injury or stress, heredity, and muscle weakness.
+It's incoherent what causes osteoarthritis but researchers suspect that it's a combination of factors like being overweight, aging process, joint injury or stress, heredity and muscle weakness.

 - Pain in a joint during or after use, or after a period of inactivity

 - Tenderness in the joint when you apply light pressure